Average Cost of Private Duty Nursing in the U.S.

 “I was paying $50/hour for a nurse to care for my dad in L.A. after his stroke.
 Yes, it was expensive—but worth every penny.
 He got to stay home, in familiar surroundings.” – Dana, CA

-“In Ohio, I found an independent LPN for $40 an hour for my mom living with Parkinson’s.
-Was I nervous at first about inviting someone new into our daily life?
+“In Ohio, I found an independent Licensed Practical Nurse for $40 an hour for my mom living with Parkinson’s disease.
+Was I nervous at first about inviting someone new into daily routine?
 Absolutely.
 But did I know Mom needed steady, skilled attention?
 Without question.
-Over time, she stopped feeling like a hired nurse and started feeling like family.
-Can you really put a price on consistency, trust, and seeing someone you love treated with patience and dignity every single day?
-I don’t think so.
-She’s been with us for two years now, and honestly, I can’t imagine this journey without her.” – Tom, OH
+What happened over time?
+That nurse stopped feeling like a hire and started feeling like family.
+Can a number truly capture consistency, trust, and daily patience shown toward someone deeply loved?
+It can’t.
+Two years later, that presence still stands strong—and imagining this journey without it doesn’t even seem possible.”

 “We had to do a mix—two shifts with a nurse, and overnight help from an aide.
 It worked for our budget and gave us a little breathing room.” – Susan, FL